The Next Step (Canadian TV series): The Next Step: The Off Season

 The Next Step: The Off Season (also titled The Next Step: Off Season) is a short series that depicts events that take place between the fourth and fifth seasons of The Next Step.
 The series was initially released exclusively on The Family Channel App, and was made be available on YouTube and the Family Channel website starting on May 19, 2017.
 The short series includes hints for the subsequent fifth season, as well as introducing new characters that are featured in season 5.
 A second season, titled The Next Step: The Scholarship, depicted events between the fifth and sixth seasons of the series, and introduced characters that would appear in season 6.
 A third season, titled The Next Step: Mini Episodes, presents events that take place between the sixth and seventh seasons.
+A fourth season, titled The Next Step: Get the Par-Tea Started, presents events that take place between the seventh and eight season, where an influencer stirs things up at The Next Step when she tries to unearth all the drama for her social media.

 Website

 The Next Step has a website with information about the characters, a schedule of episodes, a gallery of shots and videos from the show and a store, with The Next Step related clothing.
 It also includes a soundtrack for The Next Step.